 As the years pass, you should consider checking back in on your investing goals and risk tolerances to ensure your investment approach still fits your future needs.
 Also, it’s a good idea to consider gradually increasing your retirement contributions over time, especially if your income increases over the years.
 For more information about IRA contribution types and limits, review our IRA contribution limits page.

 It’s also a good idea to revisit the beneficiary designations for your accounts and make sure they’re up-to-date and remain consistent with how you want to pass along your investments.
-For more information about the different types of beneficiary options, read the Why It Pays to Have a Beneficiary Plan article.
+For more information about the different types of beneficiary options, read the Why it pays to do beneficiary planning article.

 When you invest in the market, there are going to be bad days and good days, but historically the stock market has trended upwards over the long haul.
 Since most mutual funds are structured with some level of diversification of holdings, it should make these inevitable market swings much more tolerable.
 However, keep in mind that while diversification can help reduce market risk, it does not eliminate it.
-For more information on staying invested through the market ups and downs, read the Be Invested article.
+For more information on staying invested through the market ups and downs, read the Top 4 Long-Term Investment Strategies to Help Increase Gains article.

 Our IRS Contribution and Distribution Rules article provides a more detailed exploration of your options.
 Ultimately, there are potential tax ramifications for both you and your beneficiaries whenever you take a distribution from a mutual fund account, so it’s wise to discuss all of this with your tax advisor.

 Whatever you decide, make sure to do your research and consider all of your options.
-If you have any questions, a financial representative is here to help.
+If you have any questions, a financial professional is here to help.

 Ready to open a mutual fund account?
 Start here